linusneumann/Hex/README.md

 ```
 ./play.sh [size]
 ```
 Make sure you are in the correct directory!
 This will launch a game with search depth 2 and size [size].
-For playing against the CNN + ABS i recommend to play only on search depth 1.
-Otherwise you will wait very long.

 After the execution of the script it should look like this (without matplotlib)
 ```
   [0 1 2 3 4 5]
 0 [0 0 0 0 0 0]